Smothered (song)

 "Smothered" is a single by American industrial metal band Spineshank.
 It was only released in the United States in CD format.
 The music video features the band performing in a room while they are filmed by numerous hidden cameras, which they find and destroy.
 The song was nominated for Best Metal Performance at the 46th Grammy Awards, but lost to Metallica's "St. Anger."
+The song "Smothered" was featured in the video game Backyard Wrestling: Don't Try This at Home.